JonScott20/JonScott20.github.io/coursework.md

 **If there was more time...**

 I would have liked to beefed up the defensive capabilities of my player.
 As it was, I created three different boards and merely cycled through them after each game.
 A random placement of ships would have been a good counter to any shot history implementations my opponents may have used.

-The LZW compression algorithm paired with bit packing and recycling with codes between 2^9 and 2^15